pasab75/Getting-and-Cleaning-Data-Week-4-Project/CodeBook.md

 # Code Book for tidydata.txt

-This code book summarizes the resulting data fields in `tidy.txt`.
+This code book summarizes the resulting data fields in `itidydata.txt`.

 ## Variable types
 activityName variable is factor type.